 Stock markets, especially foreign markets, are volatile and can decline significantly in response to adverse issuer, political, regulatory, market, or economic developments.
+Fixed income investments entail interest rate risk (as interest rates rise bond prices usually fall), the risk of issuer default, issuer credit risk and inflation risk.
 Foreign securities are subject to interest rate, currency exchange rate, economic, and political risks.
-The value of securities of smaller issuers can be more volatile than that of larger issuers.
+Changes in real estate values or economic downturns can have a significant negative effect on issuers in the real estate industry.
+Lower-quality bonds can be more volatile and have greater risk of default than higher-quality bonds.
+Value stocks can perform differently than other types of stocks and can continue to be undervalued by the market for long periods of time.